 Note 1: The concentration stated or, in the absence of such concentrations, the generic concentrations of this Regulation (Table 3.1) or the generic concentrations of Directive 1999/45/EC (Table 3.2) are the percentages by weight of the metallic element calculated with reference to the total weight of the mixture.

-translated only for those effects classified under that Directive.
-These hazards statements are indicated by reference
+Directive 67/548/EEC, the classifications have been translated only for those effects classified under that Directive.
+These hazards

 7 The reference () indicates minimum classification.